georgeflanagin/parsec4/README.md

 - It is performing look-ahead; it is seeing if something is present, but not operating on it.
 - There is nothing left (i.e., you have reached the end of the input).
 - It failed, and left the index unchanged.
 This is called "not consuming any input."

+## What is the Parser part of this code?

+Parsec contains a class named ... `Parser`.
+This class has all the methods in it that support parsing.
+It also contains a method named `bind` that turns a functional operation into a parser by wrapping the function in Parser functionality.
+This is the monadic part of Parsec, transforming a function into a Parser object.
+Huh?